torqueforge/careerbuilder-2014-march/README.md

 * [Git Immersion](http://gitimmersion.com/) - a guided tour with practice exercises
 * [Try GitHub](http://try.github.io/) - interactive tutorial
 * [Think Like a Git](http://think-like-a-git.net/) - explains the philosophy that will make it easier to think about git

+### Ruby

+* [Ruby Koans](http://rubykoans.com/) - test-driven guided tour of Ruby,
+  particularly good for people who already program in other languages.

+For all of the following, read the README where there is one.
+If something is confusing, submit a GitHub issue in the relevant repository.
+The instructions can probably be improved.

+* [Fundamental Ruby](https://github.com/JumpstartLab/ruby-exercises) - exercises that use unit tests and error messages to teach the core and standard libraries
+* [Enumerable Exercises](https://github.com/JumpstartLab/enums-exercises) - exercises for practicing using the (very rich!) enumerable methods in Ruby.
+* [Unicorn, revisited](http://tutorials.jumpstartlab.com/topics/testing/intro-to-tdd.html) - intro to Ruby using TDD

 ## Surveys